partiql/partiql-docs/RFCs/0033-graph-query.md

 result, and it is also used within the pattern matching process, for
 - determining sameness of nodes and edges that are probed for being annotated with the same (singleton) pattern variable;
-- computing values of graph predicates
+- computing values of graph predicates such as
   _e_ `IS DIRECTED`, _n_ `IS SOURCE OF` _e_, _n_ `IS DESTINATION OF` _e_,
   `SAME(`_x1_`,` _e2_`,` ...`)`,  `ALL_DIFFERENT(`_x1_`,` _x2_`,` ...`)`.